I am a trainer and consultant in lean manufacturing, Six Sigma, quality management, and business management.

 Correctly Wearing Hearing Protection

 Far too often as a manager in noisy work environments I have found employees wearing ear protectors incorrectly.
 They push back earmuffs from their ears to leave their ears exposed or fail to fully insert plugs.
-They often claim that they need to hear their colleges.
+They often claim that they need to hear their colleagues.

 The problem is that they can still sue you if they then develop hearing loss even though they have taken it upon themselves to not use the provided protection correctly.
 It is vital that you police the use of hearing protection thoroughly as not everyone realizes or believes how easy it is to damage hearing.

 The other thing is to consider the types of hearing protection that is being provided.
 We sometimes provide ear muffs and ear plugs that are too efficient for the levels of noise in our work.
 You should compare the ratings of the protection that you provide against the actual decibel levels of your environment to ensure that you don't make it impossible for your operators to hear each other or even the machines.
-Remember you only have to bring the level down to below 85dB, do if your noise levels are 95dB then you need hearing protection that will cut out 10dB.
+Remember you only have to bring the level down to below 85dB, so if your noise levels are 95dB then you need hearing protection that will cut out 10dB.